bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 3. Import the _Perplex_ repository as a Hugo module.
 You need to have a recent [Go environment](https://go.dev), because _Hugo_ modules rely on _Go_  modules.
 The Hugo docs provide a guide to this powerful [feature](https://gohugo.io/hugo-modules).

 {{< sidenote up=11 >}}
-As long as you don't use modules also for other parts of your project, this may be over-complicated.
+As long as you don't intend to use modules also for other parts of your project, this workflow may be over-complicated.
 {{< /sidenote >}}

 Whatever option you choose, you need to tell Hugo to use the theme in the [config file]({{< relref "configyaml.md#6" >}}).

 ## Run Hugo locally {#server-mode}

-While working on a web project, we like to constantly watch the resulting pages.
-To render and serve an instant preview locally, we can run hugo in _server mode_.
-Run the following command in the root of the Hugo project to run the server:
+While working on a web project, we often like to constantly watch the resulting pages.
+To render and serve an instant local preview, we can run hugo in _server mode_.
+A command like the following in the root of the Hugo project starts the server:

 ```sh
 hugo server -D --minify --navigateToChanged
 ```

 {{< sidenote up=5 >}}
-**Hugo’s server** can also show a preview under a configured URL.
+**Hugo’s server** can also show a private preview on the web under a configured URL.
 But it's **by no means** a full-fledged web server.
 {{< /sidenote >}}

 The pages are rendered into the computer memory and the site is served under <http://localhost:1313>.